LesnyDziadu/Phone_3d_Printer/README.md

 You have to give specific directory on your phone.
 Begin it whit file:///your_path/ < have to be ended by /

 Movie on how it work:

 https://www.youtube.com/watch?v=Py6-OpMvx64&t=639s

 https://www.youtube.com/watch?v=qCe2RYPE5Hs

+Hardwer connection contain how to connect A4988 steper motor controler and BT HC-06 adapter.
+Teoreticli it should work :) Didnt check whit steper motor connected - waiting for parts to do that